GuilhermeRossato/vivo-router-data-extractor/README.md

 # Vivo Box Extractor [ Under development ]

-A program to connect to a network router interface and extract, parse, process, filter and save data from it.
+A program that connects to a network router interface, extracts and parses its internal state data, and serve it as a JSON event stream.

-The internal variables and their content are listed when the program starts, provided it is successful, it then continues to watch for changes and prints variables that were updated.

 ```
 node index.js [...args]
 ```

+The program starts by extracting, parsing, and printing the current router state with all internal variables and their values.
+After this initial stage the program starts watching for updates and prints variables only when they are changed.

+The output is a series of events separated by newline characters (char code 10), each event is represented as a standard json object string.
+The variables extracted from the router are printed to the standard output when they are updated, each output line contains a json object describing the change.

 ## Arguments

-Here are the list of arguments that can be used to alter the behaviour of this program:

 ```
 --debug             Prints execution logs to the standard error pipe (stderr)